 Timely warnings are issued for Clery Act crimes that occur within the MACU Clery Act geography that are reported to a campus security authority or local police agency and are considered by the University to represent a serious or continuing threat to students and employees.
 Determinations of when Timely Warnings will be issued are made by MACU PD.
 MACU PD may consult with an emergency response team in drafting the Timely Warning.
-The emergency response team members include the Director of Public Safety, Director of Student Life, Dean of Student Development and Engagement, Vice President of Operations, and the Executive Vice President for College of Adult and Graduate Studies.
+The emergency response team members include the Director of Public Safety, Director of Student Life, Dean of Student Development and Engagement, Vice President of Operations, and the Executive Vice President..
 Decisions to issue a Timely Warning are made on a case-by-case basis.
 In assessing the facts surrounding the situation, the following factors are taken into consideration: